OpenMined/CampX/README.md

 # Details

-Basic implementation of a random agent and the catcher environment.
+## EnvCatcher
+Implementation of the Catch/Catcher environment [[1]](#references)

-Can instantiate the environment as either 'continuous' or 'episodic'.
+Note: can instantiate the environment as either 'continuous' or 'episodic'.

 # Run

 ```python
 python run_random_agent.py
 ```

+# References

+[1] - Mnih, Volodymyr, Nicolas Heess, and Alex Graves.
+"Recurrent models of visual attention."
+Advances in neural information processing systems.
+2014.